curvenote/actions/README.md

 ```

 ### Options

-1. **`monorepo` (boolean)**
-   When `true` indicates that this repository contains multiple projects that should be published.
-For example, if you have multiple articles, or tutorials that should be previewed and submitted when there are changes in the repository.

 1. **`id-pattern-regex` (string - regex)**
    A regular expression that all IDs must follow, by default this matches a UUID.